ZAPHODh/easy-component/README.md

 ### Configuration

+-   testWithStyledTheme: Imports the ThemeClient file in the testing file for theming with styled-components.
 -   typeStrict: Defines whether TypeScript should be strict.
 -   src: Indicates if the source code should be placed inside the src directory.
 -   cssFramework: Choose the CSS framework (e.g., styled-components).